hoose-admin/loopweave/plan.md

 #### /sync

     - Pull the data from the previous 24 hours from the following finance api: (https://site.financialmodelingprep.com/developer/docs)
     - I want to start with 20 companies to sync their data to bigquery.
-I want to use 30 minute intervals, for the data going back 5 years.
+I want to use daily (EOD) intervals, for the data going back 5 years.
       - I need you to propose a solution on how to most efficiently query data from FMP api to get all of the stocks.

 #### /ta-metrics

     - Query the BigQuery data which will include the stock proces, and calculate all the major metrics and insert them into new columns in the bigquery table (EMa, SMA, MACD, etc)
     - Calculate the patterns like (Three Black Crows, Doji Star, Engulfing Pattern, Inverted Hammer).
-Do this using the 30 minute stock data.
+Do this using the daily stock data.
 Place the start time, end time, stock ID, pattern type into the "ta" bigquery table.
     - use the following python library to calculate the metrics and the patterns https://www.pandas-ta.dev/

 ## Cloud Scheduler